What Happened in the French Revolution?

 The fall of the monarchy

-The war outside (with Austria) and the war within (the Counter-Revolution) caused an escalating political deterioration in Paris that led to the king being officially deposed in August 1792.
+The war outside (with Austria) and the war within (the Counter-Revolution) caused an escalating political deterioration in Paris.

 The king and his family (his wife, his 6-year-old son – the heir to the throne – and his daughter) were jailed in various prisons, ending up in la Tour du Temple.